 Is there a Heimlich maneuver for dogs?

-Firstly, if your dog has collapsed and cannot breathe, you can try a variation of the Heimlich manoeuvre.
+If your dog has collapsed and cannot breathe, you can try a variation of the Heimlich maneuver for dogs.

 - For small dogs, hold his back against your stomach (head up, paws down), and find the soft hollow under the ribs.
 Your closed fist should fit into this spot.
 Pull up and in two or three times, toward your own tummy, using a thrusting motion.

-- If your dog is too big to lift, place him on his side and kneel behind his back.
+- For dogs too large to lift, place him on his side and kneel behind his back.
 Place your closed fist in the hollow under his rib cage, and push upward and inward sharply, in the direction of your dog’s head and your knees.

 Only ever do this in serious emergency situations, as it can cause damage to the chest, and your dog will need to be checked afterwards by a vet.
 In most cases, getting rid of the choking obstruction allows the dog to begin breathing again on his own.